debayan/jatayu/README.md

 The repository contains a fairly complicated working example for a bot that does mobile topups for you.
 Look at **recipes/topuprecipe.json**.
 Also look at the model file in **botmodules/TopupModel.py**.
 To see this sample in action run the following command:

-**./serve.py telegram config/config.ini recipes/topuprecipe.json TopupModel --cli**
+**python serve.py telegram config/config.ini recipes/topuprecipe.json TopupModel --cli**

 This will allow you to chat with the bot on the command line.
 When the flag **--cli** is used, the options **telegram** and **config/config.ini** are ignored.